Skip to Content

 What color is a gray horse when it is born?

 Gray horses are never born gray.
-They are born a solid base color—usually a very dark bay, black, or chestnut—and progressively turn gray or white as they age due to a dominant depigmentation gene.
+They are born a solid base color — usually a very dark bay, black, or chestnut — and progressively lighten to gray or white over years due to a dominant depigmentation gene.
+White hairs around the eyes and muzzle in the first few weeks are the earliest indicator.

 How long does it take for a foal to shed its baby coat?